marti4ka/todo/README.md

 The second part of this app involves a server side.
 You can open the website on your PC and scan the QR code with the app on your phone.
 The phone will send a push notification with the existing tasks and you will see them on the PC.
 You can then edit on both devices :neckbeard:

-##
-P.S.
-Don't get confused by all the committers.
-I was working on multiple machines :flushed: :grimacing: